 While growing up in Los Angeles and going to school at Georgetown University, Vanessa has mixed frozen yogurt, made tortillas, served vegetable tacos, worked as a restaurant manager, cooked professionally, started a tiny dinner party group, and spent countless hours wandering the farmers' market and in her own kitchen.
 She completed her Bachelor of Arts in Linguistics with a concentration in English Teaching and Learning and coordinated programs teaching immigrant children in Washington, DC the English language.
 After dabbling in the world of food and working in DC's immigrant communities, she has finally taken the leap to combine the two at 18 Reasons and is excited for the opportunities to connect communities through food.
 Outside of a professional setting, Vanessa spends as much time as possible literally outside - playing soccer, exploring a new city, hiking, camping, running, and reading.

 Clara is a native of Berkeley and a product of Bay Area food culture.
-She developed a passion for cuisine at a young age by helping feed her two hungry brothers.
-While completing her B.A. in Sociology and Anthropology at Swarthmore College, she developed an intense interest in food access and sustainability.
-She has spent the last year working at Off the Grid markets and other Bay Area based food companies.
-Her interest in food stems from its unique power to bring people together and build community.
-When she's not eating or thinking about her next meal, she enjoys rock climbing, gardening, and spending time with her cat.
+They developed a passion for cuisine at a young age by helping feed their two hungry brothers.
+While completing their B.A. in Sociology and Anthropology at Swarthmore College, they developed an intense interest in food access and sustainability.
+They spent the last year working at Off the Grid markets and other Bay Area based food companies.
+Their interest in food stems from its unique power to bring people together and build community.
+When they're not eating or thinking about their next meal, they enjoy rock climbing, gardening, and spending time with their cat.